pratham2003/cfcommunity/wp-content/plugins/qtranslate-slug/readme.txt

 4. Qtranslate Slug options page for translate base permastructs of post_types and taxonomies.

 == Changelog ==

+= 1.1.8 =

+Many thanks to everyone that contributed to this update, for their commits, bug reports and for simply using it

+* Portuguese translation and fixed some translation bugs  ( thanks pedro-mendonca )
+* removed mqtranslate switcher widget hook
+* Updated the plugin structure and coding style
+* solve some conflicts with search and pagination queries
+* Settings php errors, syntax indent and fixed settings assets url
+* Change titles when there is a click on pagination on show all pages tab ( thanks juanfran-granados )
+* Formatted dependency notice message ( thanks arildm )
+* Updated the deprecated jquery 'live' function and solve php strict standards error ( thanks rafitaFCB )
+* Fixed error showing if PHP was newer than 5.3 ( thanks rafitaFCB )
+* Strict standard advise prevented ( thanks rafitaFCB )
+* php notices are prevented in post edit, when using adding new translated tags  ( thanks rafitaFCB )
+* fixed the hreflang issue! 'bout time!
+* As discussed in issue #25, the flags are now img tags, intead of background-url.
+* Added another option to include the css style in a minified file. ( and also showing in the option screen the styles we would use.)

 = 1.1.7 =
 * removed styles from html elements and added options to use .css file or print inline styles
 * fixed tag creation on post edit.